040 Processing Data with Pandas#

 1.2 Installing Pandas#

-As Pandas is not part of the Python standard library, it must first be installed before it can be used.
-This can be done easily using the conda package manager.
-(If you are using the Anaconda distribution of Python, then Pandas will already be installed.
-Or if you have built a conda environment using the com6018.environment.yml file provided with the module, then Pandas will also already be installed.)
+As Pandas is not part of the Python standard library, it must be installed before it can be used.
+This can be done easily using the pip package manager, or the uv environment manager that we are using with this module.

-If Pandas is not installed, you can install it by typing the following command in your terminal.
+If Pandas is not installed in your virtual environment, you can install it by typing the following command in your terminal.

 This will install the latest version of Pandas.